cjcm567/oldSVG/cookies.md

 layout: policy
 title: Cookie Policy
 last_modified_at: 21-Jul-2019
-description: CJC Markets Cookies Policy
+description: One Smart Technology Cookies Policy
 ---
 *Last Updated: 21 July, 2019*

-This is the Cookie Policy for CJC Markets, accessible from https://www.cjcmarkets.com/
+This is the Cookie Policy for One Smart Technology, accessible from https://www.onesmartech.com/

 ## What Are Cookies